 New cases do not include positive antibody tests, or presumed cases – only active infections as verified by lab testing.
 To see the number of cases in Utah, click HERE.
 To see the number of cases worldwide, click HERE.

-EXECUTIVE DIRECTOR’S WEEKLY UPDATE
+EXECUTIVE DIRECTOR’S UPDATE

 Lloyd Berentzen, Executive Director – Bear River Health Department